Narnach/path_of_exile_loot_filters/README.md

 ## TODO

 A loot filter is rarely finished.
-Below is a list of things I still intend to change.
+Here is a list of things I still intend to change.

-* Add initial support for the [filter changes](https://www.pathofexile.com/forum/view-thread/2036673) in patch 3.1 / Abyss League
+* See if I can simplify some rules and re-think the layout of the filter files.
+With three files, it'd be nice to have some sections that are always the same, and clearly marked sections that are different.

 ## Attribution